ratulhub/PromptSync/FEATURES.md

 *   **Auto-Detect:** If you type phrases like *"I am learning..."* or *"My goal is..."* in the chat, PromptSync will recognize this as valuable context and prompt you to save it permanently.

 ## 14. 100% Local & Privacy-First
-*   All data, profiles, and settings are stored locally in your browser using `chrome.storage.local`.
+*   All data, profiles, and settings are stored locally in your browser using `api.storage.local` (wrapping `chrome.storage.local` and `browser.storage.local`).
 *   Zero external API calls.
 Zero analytics.
 Zero telemetry.
 *   Your personal data and chat context never leaves your machine.